23 Common Cleaning Mistakes That Experts Say Actually Ruin Your Home

 The good news is that soaking the stain in rubbing alcohol for 15 minutes should do the trick.

 Wood polish may get your furniture gleaming, but spraying it directly onto those prized pieces will cause you bigger problems down the line.
-Spraying directly onto your furniture "causes one area to get soaked in polish," says Rodriguez, who notes that this could lead to staining over time.
+Spraying directly onto your furniture "causes one area to get soaked in polish," says Rodriguez, who notes that this could eventually lead to staining.
 Instead, she recommends spraying your polish onto a clean cloth and wiping the furniture for an even application.

 Want to get a big mess off a painted wall or piece of molding?
 Think before you scrub.
 Scrubbing vigorously with an abrasive pad can actually remove the paint from your wall and potentially damage the drywall or plaster underneath, especially on flat paint, which tends to be less moisture-resistant.
 "If the stain requires scrubbing, you're most likely better off repainting," says Michael Silva-Nash, executive vice president of Molly Maid, a Neighborly company.